ProximoBinks/gatsby-starter-tailwind-css-netlify/README.md

     npm update
     ```

-Now you're all set to create your Gatsby site with Tailwind CSS, using the customized configuration, and deploy it effortlessly with Netlify!
+Now you're all set to create your Gatsby site with Tailwind CSS, using the customised configuration, and deploy it effortlessly with Netlify!